WICG/close-watcher/README.md

 });
 ```

+Note that it never really makes sense to use the `cancel` event for a sidebar.

 #### A picker

 For a "picker" control that wants to close itself on a user-provided close signal, code like the following would work: